Boundary-only weak deflection angles from isothermal optical geometry: Worked examples reproducing Li-type results

 Restricting to the equatorial plane \(\theta=\pi/2\) and using the static optical-metric construction, the two dimensional equatorial optical metric is

 valid in the exterior region where the optical metric is Riemannian.

-Our goal is to compute the finite distance weak deflection angle \(\alpha\) using the boundary only formula exhibited in Subsection VII.
-A. We therefore adopt the same Gauss-Bonnet domain as in Section \ref{sec5} (light ray \(\gamma\), two radial segments, and an isothermal circular closure \(C_\Gamma)\), and we use the same cancellation mechanism: for an isothermal circle closure, the closure contribution cancels \(\Phi_{RS}\) identically, leaving
+Our goal is to compute the finite distance weak deflection angle \(\alpha\) using the boundary only formula exhibited in Section \ref{sec7.1}.
+We therefore adopt the same Gauss-Bonnet domain as in Section \ref{sec5} (light ray \(\gamma\), two radial segments, and an isothermal circular closure \(C_\Gamma)\), and we use the same cancellation mechanism: for an isothermal circular arc closure, the closure contribution cancels \(\Phi_{RS}\) identically, leaving

-where \(\varphi\) is the conformal factor in isothermal coordinates, \(\hat n^{\,i}\) and \(ds_E\) are respectively the Euclidean unit normal and Euclidean arclength element in the isothermal \((u,v)\) plane, and we used the conformal identity of Eq. \eqref{7.18} established in Subsection VII.
-A. This reduction is exactly the point that we need to show: no bulk curvature integral is evaluated, and no orbit dependent fixing (e.g., via a photon sphere) is used.
+where \(\varphi\) is the conformal factor in isothermal coordinates, \(\hat n^{\,i}\) and \(ds_E\) are respectively the Euclidean unit normal and Euclidean arclength element in the isothermal \((u,v)\) plane, and we used the conformal identity of Eq. \eqref{7.18} established in Section \ref{7.1}.
+This reduction is exactly the point that we need to show: no bulk curvature integral is evaluated, and no orbit dependent fixing (e.g., via a photon sphere) is used.
 The finite distance definition itself is the Ishihara \emph{et al.} Gauss-Bonnet definition.

 To evaluate Eq. \eqref{7.29} in the weak-field regime, we require the large-radius expansion of \(\varphi\).
 We proceed in two steps: (i) construct an isothermal radius \(\rho\) asymptotically, and (ii) reconstruct \(\varphi\) from the angular coefficient.